compwron/casa/README.md

 1. `bundle exec erblint --lint-all --autocorrect` [ERB linter](https://github.com/Shopify/erb-lint)
 1. `yarn lint:fix` to run the [JS linter](https://standardjs.com/index.html) and fix isses

-If you have any troubles running tests, check out `.travis.yml` which is what makes the CI build run.
+If you have any troubles running tests, check out the files in `.github/workflow/` which is what makes the CI build run.

 **Local email**